ritsu-a/HRI_retarget/README.md

     then run python src/retarget/smpl_g1_29.py data/motion/human/MDM/00000.npy
     the right leg is lifted into the air, which is undesired behavior

-    comment: is it still a problem after fixing bugs?
+    comment: is it still a problem after fixing other bugs?

 - use different scale parameter for upperbody and lower body there is commented experimental code in model/g1_29.py